 Photojournalism Tip #7: To get guests to arrive on time, put 30 minutes early on your wedding invitations for your ceremony time!

 After your ceremony, your officiant may have your witnesses sign your marriage certificate, so that will usually take place in an adjacent room or a location just out of view of guests, just before family photos (ask your officiant where he or she would like you to go after your ceremony exit).
-You'll want your photographer there for that, so you definitely need someone keeping your family together while your photographer captures your certificate signing, before we head back over to the ceremony site for the family formals.
+You'll want me there for that, so you definitely need someone keeping your family together at the ceremony site while I capture your certificate signing, before we head back over to the ceremony site for the family formals.

 Photojournalism Tip #8: Kiss for five whole seconds - then kiss again!
-This give your photographer time to capture your kiss both with a wide angle and close-up!
+This gives me time to capture your kiss both with a wide angle and close-up!

 Ceremony: 20 Minutes